SKA-ScienceDataProcessor/delivery-prototypes/README.md

   connection to the server is broken.
 A previous attempt at introducing a package providing a connection pool was unsuccessful.

-* X.509 client identification still isn't working so for now submitter information is not collected nor are authentication / authorization checks being done.
-Currently security is managed by only binding to the loopback interface.
-(Or is oauth less of a pain to get working?)

 * Note that at the moment the system is dependent on rabbitmq for managing the queues, but additional information about tasks is not currently made available there.
 It seems that queuing order can be modified on rabbitmq to enforce some criteria of fairness -